tiwiz/ultimate-resources-android-devs/Droids-to-follow-on-twitter.md

-# Android Developers/Experts to follow on Twitter
+# Curated List of Android Developers and Experts

+ > If you are on Twitter then you should follow them

 * [Andy Rubin](https://twitter.com/Arubin) (Co-founder of Android)
 * [Matias Duarte](https://twitter.com/MatiasDuarte) (Dir Android OS UX at Google)
 * [Jake Wharton](https://github.com/JakeWharton) (Square Inc.)